ONSdigital/application-profile/README.md

 ### Adopt common identifiers

+CSV on the Web (CSVW) standard adds metadata to describe the contents and structure of comma-separated values (CSV) data files thus bringing the power of linked-data to the versatile CSV format.

-We should adopt common and unambiguous identifiers for data items such as ONS geography codes and ISO-8601 time intervals.
+We should adopt common and unambiguous identifiers for data items such as ONS geography codes or ISO-8601 time intervals.

 | area      | period                  | sex    | life_expectancy |
 | --------- | ----------------------- | ------ | --------------- |